The Basics - Part 2

 Seen in: Gamma

-Description: black ink on matte cream-white paper.
+Description: black ink on matte white paper.

 Seen in: Delta

-Description: black ink on matte cream-white cardstock.
+Description: black ink on matte white cardstock.

 Seen in: Epsilon

-Description: black ink on matte cream-white paper.
+Description: black ink on matte white paper.

 Seen in: Zeta

-Description: black ink on matte cream-white paper.
+Description: black ink on matte white paper.

-Seen in: Eta (1) - best guess -
+Seen in: Eta

 Source: Edmund Scientific 1960's Moiré Pattern Series (B) Kit, pattern #18 (logarithmic spirals).